tytydraco/yessleep/out/My_Ghostly_Intruder_.md

 Huh "Excuse me?
 This is my house.."
 I said exasperated.

-These two can't just come into 'my' place expecting 'me' not to care.
+These two can't just come into 'MY' place expecting 'ME' not to care.

 Then the kid froze up with a look of shock on his face.
 "Y-You, you can see me?"
 He looked shocked, far cry from that uncaring grace he had before.